• Skip to main content

 This research helped me to complete the illustrations that were published in my first book Animals of Tasmania: Wildlife of an Incredible Island, (2009), which was written by wildlife ecologist Dr Sally Bryant.

-Since then I have continued with my research and artwork, and am presently working on a new book to visually document the animal with a more comprehensive series of drawings showing anatomy, appearance and behavior in greater detail.
+Since then I have continued with my thylacine research and artwork, and am presently working on a new book to visually document the animal with a more comprehensive series of drawings showing anatomy, appearance and behavior in greater detail.

-In 2017 I became a featured artist at the Cradle Mountain Wilderness Gallery, and contributed a life-sized digitally created print for display in the Gallery’s newly developed Tiger Room.
+In 2017 I became a featured artist at the Cradle Mountain Wilderness Gallery, and contributed a life sized digitally created print for display in the Gallery’s newly developed Tiger Room.
 My artwork was also used as a key image for a range of Tiger Room and Wilderness Gallery promotions.

 Studies of Tasmanian tiger (thylacine) anatomy by Tim Squires